-How to enable Cookies in Firefox
+Enable Cookies in Firefox

 This guide will step you through the process of enabling Cookies in Firefox.

-Click the menu button
+On your computer, click the menu button

-Select the "Preferences"/"Options" menu item
+Click the "Options" menu item

-The Settings screen will now appear.
+The Options screen will now appear.

-Click the "Privacy" menu item
+Click the "Privacy & Security" menu item

 You are then taken to the Privacy settings.